ckcollab/ericcarmichael/content/pages/resume.md

 I make the best of every day by tracking my mood with another personal app I made called Chin Up.

+With Chin Up I track some daily metrics (Strength, Flexibility, Relationships) as well as monthly overall metrics (Nature, Life goals, etc.).
+Each metric is rated 1-10 and has an optional notes field.
+I wanted it to be as simple as possible to encourage consistent usage.

 <div class="text-center" markdown="1">
 ![ScrapBin material exchange](|filename|/images/scrapbin.png)